Daremonic/payswitch-docs/features/payment-flows-and-management/payment-links.md

 <details>

-<summary>Can I configure Payment links through Hyperswitch Control centre?</summary>
+<summary>Can I configure Payment links through PaySwitcher Control centre?</summary>

 Currently, the Control centre's capability to create payment links is under development and will be available by Q1'24.